codenroller/HTML-and-CSS-ResponsiveRestaurant/readme.md

 	Congratulations!
 You are almost done!
 </p>
 <p>
-	What is left to do is to add an assignment and solution page to your project.
+	What is left to do is to add an assignment and solution pages to your project and set the proper links for all four pages of the project.
 </p>
 <p>
-	Copy the exercise assigment on the project assignment page.
+	Copy the exercise assignment to the project assignment page.
 When a user clicks the navigation button 'Assignment' he/she is supposed to be redirected to the project assignment page.
 </p>